Critical speed of a binary superfluid of light: Nonlinear response

 We first focus on the impenetrable-obstacle regime (\maths{U/\mu_{0}>1}) studied in Sec.~\ref{SubSubSec:VcImpene}, choosing \maths{U/\mu_{0}=8} and \maths{|u|/\mu_{0}=2} as representative obstacle amplitudes.
 Figure~\ref{Fig:ImpenetrableNum} shows the corresponding densities, phases, and streamlines for the superfluid components (a, b)~\maths{\psi_{+}} and (c, d)~\maths{\psi_{-}} at specific effective propagation times \maths{z}.
 Panels~(a) and~(b) display \maths{\rho_{+}(x,y)} and \maths{[\phi_{+}(x,y),\nabla\phi_{+}(x,y)\equiv\mathbf{v}_{+}(x,y)]}, respectively, while panels~(c) and~(d) show the same fields for the \maths{-} wave.
 Note that in the present nonlinear regime, the flow dynamics exhibits an expected density-spin hybridization.
-We choose to represent its excitations via its individual \maths{+} and \maths{-} components, as collective density and spin representations tend to merge these features into complex, nontrivial structures that obscure the underlying physics.
+We choose to represent its excitations via its individual \maths{+} and \maths{-} components, as density and spin representations tend to merge these features into complex, nontrivial structures that obscure the underlying physics.
 For the chosen values of \maths{U} and \maths{u}, we numerically estimate a critical velocity \maths{V_{\mathrm{c}}\simeq0.27}, which is in very good agreement with, albeit slightly higher than, the analytical prediction of Sec.~\ref{SubSubSec:VcImpene}.
 All the snapshots in Fig.~\ref{Fig:ImpenetrableNum} are obtained for a mean flow velocity \maths{V_{0}=0.29}, i.e., just above \maths{V_{\mathrm{c}}}.
-They clearly show the nucleation, in both the \maths{+} and \maths{-} components, of a quantized vortex (\maths{+2\pi} phase winding) near the lower pole of the obstacle, accompanied by an antivortex (\maths{-2\pi} phase winding) near the upper pole, before both are shed into the wake as illustrated in the insets of panels~(a,~c).
+They clearly show the nucleation, in both the \maths{+} and \maths{-} components, of a quantized vortex (\maths{+2\pi} phase winding) near the lower pole of the obstacle, accompanied by an antivortex (\maths{-2\pi} phase winding) near the upper pole, before both are shed into the wake as illustrated in the insets of panels~(a) and~(c).
 Note that while the local velocity maximum is theoretically expected exactly at the poles (see Sec.~\ref{SubSubSec:VcImpene}), our numerical simulations---which account for both density gradients and compressibility---show that the effective shedding occurs slightly downstream.
 Indeed, the shedding dynamics favors the near-wake regions, where the local pressure and flow conditions can effectively ``tear'' the vortices away from the obstacle surface.
+We also note that the dispersive terms neglected in the hydraulic approximation---but fully accounted for in the numerical integration of~\eqref{Eq:dNLS}---allow for small evanescent penetrations of the wave functions into the high-potential region.
+Although their densities are here two orders of magnitude lower than in the exterior, their phases remain well-defined within the obstacle.
+This ensures the continuity of the corresponding velocity fields and explains why the streamlines in panels~(b) and~(d) persist into the interior of the high potential barrier.